Hitting The Mark

 with your host, brand strategist and author Fabian Geyrhalter

-EP032 – Shelly Sun, CEO & Founder, BrightStar Franchising
+EP032 – Shelly Sun, CEO & Founder, BrightStar Care

 Shelly Sun created a company that assists the elderly with expert, compassionate, and personal home care.
 Her first location was launched in 2002.

-Since then, she grew BrightStar Care into a 340 plus location franchise.
-Ranked number one franchise by Forbes in the investment level, BrightStar made it onto the top 10 on the American Express top 50 fastest-growing women-led companies for multiple years in a row.
+Since then, she grew BrightStar Care into over 300 franchise locations.
+Ranked number one franchise by Forbes in the investment level, BrightStar Care made it onto the top 10 on the American Express top 50 fastest-growing women-led companies for multiple years in a row.
 And Shelly has become a leader in the world of franchise executives.

 Learn from Shelly how to create a scalable brand that leads with compassion.